Frequently Asked Questions

 Does helicopter noise/vibration trigger Avalanches?

-No. When helicopters land on the snowpack they can potentially initiate an avalanche by impacting a weak layer, BUT the sound of a helicopter does not trigger avalanches.
+No. When helicopters land on the snowpack they can potentially initiate an avalanche by impacting a weak layer, but the sound of a helicopter does not trigger avalanches.
+There’s even a whole MythBusters episode on this topic.